ChilledSnowMan/ClickThatPokemon/README.md

     - Technically the shortcut keys aren't new addition (as I removed "G" which didn't exist before), but I'm not sure if I included it into the GitHub upload and/or changelog.

 Version 3.2:
 - WOAH new stuff??
 Yes, but also no, because part of it is finished, but it's very buggy.
 - The proper version 4.0 will include the second half of the new content + also cleanup the code since it's such a mess.

+Version 4.0:
+- Added two new gamemodes: Silhouette and Type Guesser
+    - Silhouette is the classic "Guess that pokemon"-type game.
+You're given a pokemon shadow and you type in your guess who it is
+    - Type Guesser is similar to Silhouette, but instead you need to guess the types per Pokemon
+- General cleanup of the code.
+Like I mentioned previously, things were a MESS.
+I spent a good chunk of time just refactoring and applying general OOP to things I was cutting corners on
+- Removed some music options and added title page music.
+This means Greenfoot can support me once again!